fjmpaez/mcp-first/README.md

 The repository is create as reference on https://adictosaltrabajo.com tutorial.

-It includes just two git ools, one prompt an one resource.
+It includes just two git tools, one prompt and one resource.

 ## Installation
 ```bash